daihocmo/learn-vietnamese/docs/tools.md

 ## Anki

 You might wanna "learn" Anki beforehand.
 Here are some suggested full-text guides.
-If you prefer interactive guide, just search it on Youtube.
+If you prefer interactive guide, just look it up on Youtube.

 - [Quick Guide](https://learnjapanese.moe/routine/#stage-learning-kanji-and-new-words-using-anki-for-the-first-time)
 - [Comprehensive Guide from LearnAnki](https://leananki.com/how-to-use-anki-tutorial/)